MahfuzurAli/Pokedex/README.md

 ## Current Features

-- Displays a list of Pokémon with their names and IDs.
+- Displays a list of Pokémon with their names, IDs, types, and forms.
-- Displays Pokémon sprites from the PokeAPI.
+- Displays Pokémon sprites, HOME, and official artwork from the PokeAPI.
+- Info panel with tabbed browsing and placement customization.
+- Toggle and view regional, mega, and alternate forms (including Origin forms).
+- Shiny toggle for all supported artwork styles.
+- Search, sort, and filter Pokémon.
+- Dark mode support.

 ## Future Improvements

-- **Official Artwork**: Replace sprites with official Pokémon artwork for a more polished look.
-- **Search Functionality**: Add a search bar to allow users to search for specific Pokémon by name or ID.
-- **Detailed Information**: Add more detailed information about each Pokémon, such as types, abilities, and stats.
-- **Pagination**: Implement pagination to load Pokémon in smaller chunks for better performance with larger datasets.
 - **Favorites**: Allow users to mark Pokémon as favorites and save them locally.
+- **Performance**: Further optimize loading and rendering for large datasets.
+- **Accessibility**: Continue improving keyboard and screen reader support.

 ## License